 How do you feed formula to your baby?

 When you make formula, use safe water and be sure your hands and equipment are clean.
-Follow the advice of your doctor and read the label on the formula package.
+Follow the advice of your health care provider, and read the label on the formula package.
 Make sure the formula is not too hot or too cold when you give it to your baby.

 The length of time between feedings varies.
-It depends on the amount of formula your baby drank during the previous feeding.
 As you get to know your baby, you will be able to notice his or her signs of hunger and fullness.
-Don't hesitate to call your doctor if you are worried about whether your baby is eating enough.
+Don't hesitate to call your health care provider if you are worried about whether your baby is eating enough.